faasm/python/README.md

 When cross-compiling we _have_ to use this Python when running commands and scripts on the build machine (not any other Python that might be installed).

+### Upgrading Pip

+Do **not** upgrade Pip in the build machine copy of Python.

+The versions of Pip and Python for wasm and the build machine must match exactly.

 ### Building CPython to WebAssembly

 You can build CPython by running (with optional `--clean`):